 - Emotional problems

 - Horses that nap,

 - and many others.

 Why Use Canine Craniosacral?

 This can be used to help dogs with the following:

 - Emotional and/or behavioural problems

 Maureen Rogers is a pioneer and leading expert in the field of Equine CranioSacral therapy work.
 She is the founder of Equine CranioSacral Workshops (ECW).
 ECW is an international education program that offers the most extensive program of study.
 A qualified canine or equine craniosacral therapist will normally have completed one of the ECW courses.
 They may offer craniosacral alongside other therapies or on its own.

-Would you like information on Craniosacral Therapists for your horse or dog?
-Please email us at firstname.lastname@example.org - we'll be pleased to try and assist, wherever you are in the world!
+Would you like to find a Craniosacral Therapist for your horse or dog?
+Please email me at firstname.lastname@example.org - I'll be pleased to try and assist, wherever you are in the world!